NeoBlack/DockerDevBox/README.md

 - Redis

 ## Database
-You can connect to the MySQL database with the hostname `mysql` on port `3306`
+You can connect from PHP to the MySQL database with the hostname `mysql` on port `3306`.
+You can also connect from host system to your MySQL database with hostname `127.0.0.1` on port `3306`.

+- MySQL root username: root
+- MySQL root password: dev
+- MySQL dev username: dev
+- MySQL dev password: dev

 ## PHP Versions
 Default PHP version is `7.0` but you can switch the PHP version by prefix you subdomain: